 Tobermory owes its origins to the British Fisheries Society and their search for likely sites for fishing communities in western Scotland in the 1700s.
 The Society's agent, John Knox, visited Mull in 1786 and proposed making use of the superb natural harbour for such a community.
 The name comes from the Gaelic tobar-mhoire which translates as "Mary's Well", after an ancient holy well dedicated to the Virgin Mary in what is now the upper part of the village.

 Tobermory's most distinctive feature lies in the brightly painted frontages of many of its buildings.
-The pink, yellow and blue run of the three buildings, photo on this page, centered on the Mishnish Hotel near the south east end of the harbour was for many years the most striking segment.
+The pink, yellow and blue run of the three buildings centered on the Mishnish Hotel near the south-east end of the harbour was for many years the most striking segment.
 In 2006 the palette changed, with the Mishnish being painted a more traditional black and its previously bright pink neighbour being toned down.
-The Mishnish Hotel has been returned to its earlier yellow since our most recent visit, and Tobermory remains the brightest and one of the most attractive harboursides in Scotland.
+The Mishnish Hotel has been returned to its earlier yellow since our most recent visit, and Tobermory has returned to being the brightest and one of the most attractive harboursides in Scotland.

 Not far away from An Tobar is the village's RC Church of Our Lady, Star of the Sea: very unassuming externally, but with a very attractive interior.
-On the southern edge of Tobermory is Mull Pottery, another of the village's visitor attractions, and one that comes complete with a café/bistro.
-Meanwhile, Tobermory has no shortage of other cafés, pubs, hotels and restaurants to cater for the hungry or thirsty visitor.
+Meanwhile, Tobermory has no shortage of cafés, pubs, hotels and restaurants to cater for the hungry or thirsty visitor, plus a theatre.

 Another draw to Tobermory may or may not actually exist.
 The remnants of the 1588 Spanish Armada were widely scattered.
 It is said that after navigating its way around northern Scotland, one of the ships ended up in what is now Tobermory Harbour.
 The story goes that having stocked up for their onward journey, the Spaniards started to leave on 5 November 1588 without paying for their goods.
 Donald Maclean of Duart boarded the ship and ignited its powder magazine, sending 350 Spaniards, their ship, and himself to the bottom of the harbour.